penelopeundercover/BarterSmarter/docs/USER-STORY.md

-WHEN I add an item, THEN it is saved to a list of items I want to trade WHEN I view a saved item, I can delete my own item or add another WHEN I view my profile, THEN I can see a list of items I have interacted with and their seller's information WHEN I view the list, THEN I can see all of the items than I have from a drop down menu and add them to be traded WHEN I click a CONTACT button, THEN information to contact the seller is automatically shown on my screen Future development:
+WHEN I add an item, THEN it is saved to a list of items I want to trade WHEN I view a saved item, I can delete my own item or add another WHEN I view my profile, THEN I can see a list of items I have interacted with and their seller's information WHEN I view the list, THEN I can see all of the items I have from a drop down menu and add them to be traded WHEN I click a CONTACT button, THEN information to contact the seller is automatically shown on my screen Future development:
 Add sort by categories button